 The Duetsches Symphonie Orchestra (DSO Berlin) recently held a Dvorak "Into the New World" remix competition in which I was among the list of selected finalists.
 Reworking Dvorak was both a challenge and a labour of love as my recently deceased father was a lover of many of his works (especially the 9th Symphony).
 The official rewards ceremony took place in Berlin @ the DSO on Sunday the 30th of March.

-The studio has had a major overhaul in recent months employing 2 x Monomachine SFX60 MkII's, Analog Four, Super Bass Station, Audity 2000, TB3, SH32, Kawai K3, A5000 sampler and a soon to be added Modular System.
+The studio has had a major overhaul in recent months.
+I was employing the use of 2 x Monomachine SFX60 MkII's, Analog Four, Super Bass Station, Audity 2000, TB3, SH32, K3 and an A5000 sampler.

 I am still in two minds regarding a future production moniker and am tempted to start creating work under my own name from here on in.
-Newer material is largely 100% hadrware produced and shows a referencial nod to the influences that have shaped my sound over the years.
-For now at least, I am holed up in my studio, experimenting and focusing on releasing a series of EP's in 2015.
+Newer material is largely 100% hardware produced (with a DSP DAW based back end) and shows a referencial nod to the influences that have shaped my sound over the years.

 Stay tuned for more.